 Some Croatians can’t imagine New Year’s without a nice chocolate cake.
 Some prefer donuts or salt cake with yeast.
 Having cake suggests the next year will be “high as the cake”.

 Nowadays, anything you put on the table won’t be a waste.
 People no longer respect food customs to that extent, but some things have become routine.
-You can be sure that most Croatians will still prepare sarma, but youth are more liberal.
-They just like to go out and party like the world is about to end.
+You can be sure that most Croatians will still prepare sarma, but the youth is more liberal.
+They just like to go out, and party like the world is about to end.

-Croats have a tradition of sowing wheat called “božićna pšenica” (Christmas wheat) on Sveta Barbara (December 4) or Sveta Lucija (December 13).
+Croats have a tradition of sowing wheat called božićna pšenica (Christmas wheat) on Sveta Barbara (December 4) or Sveta Lucija (December 13).
 This custom symbolizes your prosperity in the new year.
-If the wheat grows beautifully and is healthy and tall, the next year is going to be rich.
-If your wheat is yellow-ish and short, the year won’t be so good.
+If the wheat grows beautifully and is healthy and tall, the next year will be rich.
+If your wheat is yellowish and short, the year won’t be so good.